Korean, Edit

 ⑤ Kinds

-○ Faulty squamous epithelium (e.g., Alveoli)
+○ Simple squamous epithelium

 ⑥ Function

-○ Exchange : Monolayer squamous epithelium
+○ Exchange: Simple squamous epithelium

-○ Location : Lung, vascular endothelium
+○ Location: Lungs, vascular endothelium

-○ Location : Small intestine, kidney, some exocrine glands
+○ Location: Small intestine, kidney, some exocrine glands

-○ Protect : Multilayer squamous epithelium
+○ Protection: Stratified squamous epithelium

-○ Location : Skin exposed to the external environment, such as the inner side of the mouth and the surface of the wound.
+○ Location: Epidermis exposed to the external environment, such as skin and inner surfaces of the mouth

 Type 2.
 Connective tissue